Skip to Content

 In the Interactive 3D Simulation:

-1. The invariable plane is shown as a reference grid (under celestial tools)
+1. The invariable plane is shown as a reference grid (under celestial tools).

-2. Earth’s orbit is tilted ~1.57869° relative to this plane
+2. Earth’s orbit is tilted ~1.57869° to this plane.

-PeriodPositionCrossing Date (J2000 epoch)
+PeriodPositionCrossing date (J2000 epoch)

 July to JanuaryAbove the plane~July 4, 21:00 UTC (ascending)